epiphyt/block-control/readme.txt

 * Page types
 * Posts of the current post type

+Additionally, you can set an inline formatting to display certain text only for screen readers.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/block-control` directory, or install the plugin through the WordPress plugins screen directly.